JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 ID
 ^^

-Includes some options related to the **ID Key** node.
+Includes some options related to the :doc:`/user_guide/nodes/object/object_id_key` node.

 Data Input
 ^^^^^^^^^^

 Displays the the data input nodes inside the panel if **Show In Viewport** is enabled.

-(See one of the data input nodes)
+.. include:: /includes/nodes/show_in_viewport.rst